Friedrich Schlegel Quotes (99 quotes)

 "Dialogue on poetry and literary aphorisms by Friedrich von Schlegel" translated by Ernst Behler and Roman Struc, Pennsylvania State University Press, 1968, p.
 140

-Dialogue on poetry and literary aphorisms (Pennsylvania State University Press, 1968), p.
-137
+Dialogue on poetry and literary aphorisms (1968 edition), Pennsylvania State Univ Pr

 If you know some quotes that would be a good fit here, send us a note!